ambareeshsrja16/Emojify/docs/README.md

 Expected emoji:😄 prediction: You deserve this nice prize	😄 Expected emoji:🍴 prediction: I did not have breakfast 🍴

-few examples which has been miss predicted:
+Examples which have been miss predicted:

 Expected emoji:😞 prediction: work is hard	😄
 Expected emoji:😞 prediction: This girl is messing with me	❤️ Expected emoji:❤️ prediction: I love taking breaks	😞